Jonathan Maier

-Jonathan Maier (born 9 December 1992) is a German professional basketball player who currently plays for the Nürnberg Falcons BC club of the German ProA league.
+Jonathan Maier (born 9 December 1992) is a German professional basketball player for Giessen 46ers of the ProA.

 In the past, he has been a member of Germany's A2 national team.

 Early life

 Maier started playing basketball at age 12 when his parents moved to Bollschweil.

 Career

 Before the 2017–18 ProA season, he signed a 3-year contract with Nürnberg Falcons BC.